 Each symptom has a ‘Differentials’ button associated with it.

 Clicking this button will bring up the list of differentials that correspond to the symptoms and signs you have identified so far.
 It shows the potential diseases and conditions that fit with the symptoms and signs that you have selected at that stage in the patient pathway.

 These differentials are ranked by global incidence.
-As you follow the prompting of DemDx and add additional clinical observations, the number of potential diagnoses will reduce until you reach your presumed diagnosis.
+As you follow the prompting of DemDx and add additional clinical observations, the number of potential differential diagnoses will reduce until you reach your presumed clinical condition.

 In addition, a descriptive summary of any differential enlisted can be viewed by clicking on it: